sophiariley/dreamscape/README.md

 # Dreamscape

 Dreamscape is an Android social media app focused on the user's love of traveling.
-Users can post pictures and videos from trips they have been on, sharing them with other users.
+Users can post pictures and videos from the trips they have been on, sharing them with other users.
 Other users can then see a trip that looks intriguing and 'Create A Trip' to the same destination through the app.
 This includes communicating with other users that might want to go on this trip as well, planning arrival and derparture days,